liebke/mechanician/examples/notepad/README.md

 ## Daring Mechanician Notepads

-The focus of the [Daring Mechanician](https://mechanician.ai/daring-mechanician) project is on building tools for AIs to use, and *notepads* are one of the oldest tools around.
+The focus of the [Daring Mechanician](https://mechanician.ai/daring-mechanician) project is on building tools that AIs themselves can use, and *notepads* are one of the oldest tools around.
 The ability to take notes is a broadly useful ability that can be applied in innumerable ways by both people and AIs to remember context across multiple conversations.

 ### Notepads Vs The ChatGPT Memory Feature

-*Daring Mechanician* ***Notepads*** are inspired by the recent announcement by *OpenAI* of the [ChatGPT Memory](https://openai.com/blog/memory-and-new-controls-for-chatgpt) function, meant to let the LLM remember details about a user across different conversations.
+*Daring Mechanician* ***Notepads*** are inspired by the recent announcement by *OpenAI* of the [ChatGPT Memory](https://openai.com/blog/memory-and-new-controls-for-chatgpt) function, meant to let LLMs remember details about a user across different conversations.

 *Notepads* provide this same memory functionality but in a way that provides additional flexibility in what is remembered in different contexts.